 - Flaxseeds or other flax supplement

-What if you forget to have one of the above the night before?
+What if you forget to have one of the above at night?
 Try one of the below at least 30 minutes before work:

 - Take an omega 3, 6, and/or 9 supplement